 - How to avoid thermal bridges, inadequate insulation and unplanned air pathways that can result in surface temperatures below the dew point of the air and in dampness.

-- How all relevant elements and technical systems in a building, should be considered, such as passive elements that participate in passive techniques aiming to reduce the energy needs for heating or cooling, the energy use for lighting and for ventilation and hence improve thermal and visual comfort
+- How all relevant elements and technical systems in a building, should be considered, such as passive elements that participate in passive techniques aiming to reduce the energy needs for heating or cooling, the energy use for lighting and for ventilation and hence improve thermal and visual comfort as well as active elements such as dynamic solar shading strategies with the same afore mentioned aims.

+- How to ensure ventilation airflow rates in different rooms, how to filtrate pollen and other particulate matter from outdoor air and how to implement heat recovery so that contaminants from extract air (for instance from cooker hoods, wet rooms etc) will not deteriorate supply air quality.

 More examples from the JRC report [To be included in a later stage].